 Cabinets don’t have to blend into the background

 After a while, cabinets can become like wallpaper in your kitchen or bathroom.
 You know they’re there, but you don’t really pay much attention to them.
 That can all change with the right coat of paint.
 As long as the frames and doors of the cabinets are in proper working condition, you can give them a good cleaning, and then brush on a new coat of paint.

 Before applying paint to your cabinets, use some cleaning solution to wipe the exterior surface, and use some sandpaper to smooth out any rough patches that may have been created from the usual use.
 The right colour of paint can add some brightness or warmth to the room.
 Or use lighter shades for a cooler, more polished look.

-Reface your cabinets
+Reface your Kitchen Cabinets

 If your cabinets are showing more serious signs of wear – like scuffs, scratches, and stains – you might want to reface them.
 You can use veneer to give your cabinets a fresh face.
 Some manufacturers even offer peel-and-stick veneer which makes the job that much easier.

 If the doors are aged and worn, you might want to consider spending on some new doors.
 You don’t have to overhaul your cabinetry entirely, so long as the frame is still in good shape.
 Contact a woodworking company to see how new doors can be crafted for your existing frame.

 Another way to revitalize your cabinets is to add crown moulding.
 The trim at the top of your cabinets will create an integrated look with the rest of the kitchen or bathroom.
 To help simplify the process, consider mounting the moulding on a hardwood frame that will sit above the cabinets.

 Change how your cabinets are used